Country Report Kuwait

-The hydrocarbon sector accounts for 63% of GDP, generates 94% of total export and 82% of total government revenues.
+The hydrocarbon sector accounts for 63% of GDP, generates 94% of total exports and 82% of total government revenues.
 Hence, Kuwait is highly susceptible to volatile global oil markets.
-Kuwait’s low fiscal breakeven oil price (IMF estimate is USD 70) is far below current prices, which provides comfort.
+Kuwait’s low fiscal breakeven oil price (IMF estimate is USD 70 per barrel) is above current prices.

 (-) Susceptibility to sectarian violence

-While the majority of Muslims in Kuwait are Sunni (60-70%), the country also hosts a significant Shia community and is therefore prone to sectarian conflict related to this division.
+While the majority of Muslims in Kuwait are Sunni (60-70%), the country also hosts a significant Shia community and could therefore be prone to sectarian conflict related to this division.
 The fact that Shia’s are well represented in business and politics serves as a mitigant.

 1. Adverse effects from the oil price decline

 Kuwait remains very dependent on oil, with the oil-sector comprising nearly 60% of GDP in 2014 and about 94% of export revenue back in October 2014.
 The sharp decline of the oil price since then (figure 1) has reduced this figure to around 80% of GDP.
 This reduction in production and prices has negatively affected GDP growth causing the real oil GDP to be stagnant in 2014.
 In 2014, the non-oil growth sector grew by an estimated 3.5 percent from 2.8 percent in 2013, as domestic consumption continued to grow coupled with a modest pick-up in government capital spending and private investment.
 In 2015, the economy is likely to grow by about 1.8%, as the non-oil growth is expected to stay relatively high, while growth in the oil sector will be weak or negative.
 Non-oil growth could take a hit due if the government decided to reduce spending (growth).